 Some of the most meaningful things anyone can do in life involve the possibility of failing.
 As ione of the UC Chaplains used to say, we should think of failing as a form of feedback, and remind ourselves that if something is worth doing, it's worth doing persevering with until you get good at it.

 Failing happens.
 Setbacks happen.
 Rejections happen.
 They happen to everyone, including very successful people.
 What can make an enormous difference when they do happen is how we choose to look at them.

 Key to this is reflecting on what went wrong, working out a way to do things differently, and then doing it.
 What can we learn from failing?
 In looking to see what might have gone wrong, we can lay the foundation for future success.

 It is entirely possible to experience failing and go on to greatly succeed in life.
 Indeed, sometimes it is precisely because we failed at something that our success eventually comes.
 Is failing a barrier or a stepping stone to success?
-We each get to decide.
+Through our mindset and actions, we each get to decide.

 Feeling disappointed with setbacks is completely normal, but our value extends far beyond our accomplishments.
 While the attitude we take towards failing is important, so is the attitude we take towards ourselves.

 Whāia e koe ki te iti kahurangi, kia tāpapa koe, he maunga tiketike

 Follow your treasured aspirations, and if you falter, let it be because of insurmountable difficulties

 Get a bad mark?
 Practical suggestions to help bounce back